microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Accelerator Configuration
 -------------------------
-For each **host** or **tartet**, it will represent list of accelerators that are supported by the system.
+For each **host** or **target**, it will represent list of accelerators that are supported by the system.
 Each accelerator is represented by a dictionary with the following attributes:

 .. admonition:: AcceleratorConfig